TMRgit/chipfoundry/README.md

-# Proposal: CRC32 Accelerator Peripheral for Microwatt CPU
+# Project: A High-Throughput CRC32 Accelerator for Microwatt

+### Empowering Microwatt for the Open Computing Era with Hardware-Accelerated Data Integrity.

+---

 ### Project Summary

-This project proposes the design and integration of a memory-mapped **CRC32 hardware accelerator** for the Microwatt POWER CPU.
-Implemented within the ChipFoundry OpenFrame template, this peripheral will offload the computationally intensive task of Cyclic Redundancy Check (CRC) calculation from the main processor.
-The primary goal is to demonstrate a significant, quantifiable performance increase over a purely software-based implementation for data integrity checks.
+This project proposes the design, integration, and benchmarking of a memory-mapped **CRC32 hardware accelerator** for the Microwatt POWER CPU.
+Implemented within the ChipFoundry OpenFrame template for the SKY130 process, this peripheral will offload the computationally intensive task of Cyclic Redundancy Check (CRC) calculation.
+The primary goal is to deliver a robust, reusable, and open-source IP block that provides a significant, quantifiable performance increase over a purely software-based implementation, thereby making the Microwatt platform more powerful for data-centric applications.

 ---

 ### Motivation

-CRC calculations are fundamental to ensuring data integrity in countless applications, including networking (Ethernet, Wi-Fi), storage protocols (SATA), and common file formats (ZIP, PNG).
-Performing these calculations in software consumes valuable CPU cycles, especially in data-heavy applications.
-A dedicated hardware accelerator provides a much faster and more power-efficient solution, freeing the Microwatt core to perform other tasks and enabling higher data throughput for the entire system.
-This project demonstrates a classic and practical example of hardware/software co-design for a real-world problem.
+In the open computing era, robust and efficient data handling is paramount.
+CRC calculations are fundamental to ensuring data integrity in countless applications, from networking (Ethernet, Wi-Fi) to storage (SATA) and file formats (ZIP, PNG).
+Performing these checks in software consumes valuable CPU cycles that could be used for primary application tasks.

+By creating a dedicated hardware accelerator, we free the Microwatt core to perform other work, enabling higher data throughput and greater overall system efficiency.
+This project serves as a practical, high-impact example of hardware/software co-design that directly contributes to Microwatt's capabilities and its readiness for real-world, data-intensive workloads.

 ---

 ### Core Features

-* **Memory-mapped** registers for simple CPU interaction (`DATA_IN`, `STATUS`, `CRC_OUT`).
+*   **Memory-Mapped Interface:** Simple CPU interaction via `DATA_IN`, `STATUS`, and `CRC_OUT` registers.
-* Calculates the standard **CRC-32** checksum (using the IEEE 802.3 polynomial `0x04C11DB7`).
+*   **Standard Algorithm:** Calculates the standard **CRC-32** checksum (IEEE 802.3 polynomial: `0x04C11DB7`).
-* Processes data efficiently on a **byte-by-byte** basis.
+*   **Efficient Processing:** Ingests data on a byte-by-byte basis, suitable for streaming applications.
-* Provides a **"done" flag** in a status register, designed to be polled by the CPU.
+*   **Simple CPU Polling:** A "done" flag in the `STATUS` register signals completion of the calculation.
-* Control bits to **initialize/reset** the CRC calculation for a new data stream.
+*   **Reset Capability:** Control bits to initialize/reset the CRC logic for a new data stream.

 ---

-### High-Level Block Diagram

-The accelerator connects to the Microwatt CPU via the system bus.
-The CPU writes data bytes to the peripheral and polls a status register to know when the calculation is complete.
-The core logic consists of a parallel CRC calculation unit and a simple state machine to manage the register interface.
+### Alignment with Judging Criteria

+This project is designed from the ground up to meet the requirements of the Microwatt Design Challenge.

+*   **Design Technical Merit:** The project improves the Microwatt ecosystem by providing a crucial, reusable IP block for a common computational bottleneck.
+It demonstrates how Microwatt's bus can be extended with custom hardware to accelerate real-world tasks, enhancing its value for networking and storage applications.
+*   **Project Documentation & Reproducibility:** The final deliverable will include a comprehensive `README.md` with a register map, usage instructions, and step-by-step guides for synthesis and simulation.
+This focus on clear documentation ensures that the project can be easily replicated and understood by the community.
+*   **Verification Coverage:** The project includes a self-checking Verilog testbench.
+This testbench will feed the module a known data stream and automatically verify its final CRC output against a pre-computed value, ensuring correctness and robustness.
+*   **Code Quality:** The Verilog RTL will be written in a clean, modular, and well-commented style, adhering to industry best practices to facilitate understanding and future reuse.

 ---

 ### Implementation Outline

-1.  **Design the Core RTL:** Develop a Verilog module for the parallel CRC32 calculation logic (a 32-bit register with combinational XOR feedback).
+1.  **Core RTL Design:** Develop a synthesizable Verilog module for the parallel CRC32 calculation logic.
-2.  **Create Bus Interface:** Wrap the core logic with a simple memory-mapped slave interface to connect to the Microwatt bus.
+2.  **Bus Interface & Integration:** Wrap the core logic with a memory-mapped slave interface and integrate it into the OpenFrame `user_project_wrapper`.
-3.  **Develop Testbench:** Create a self-checking Verilog testbench that feeds the module a data stream and compares its final CRC output against a pre-computed value from a reliable source (e.g., a Python script).
+3.  **Thorough Verification:** Create a self-checking Verilog testbench that compares the hardware's output against a golden reference value generated by a Python script to guarantee correctness.
-4.  **System Integration:** Integrate the completed peripheral into the OpenFrame user project area.
+4.  **Open-Source Flow Synthesis:** Synthesize the design for the **SKY130** process using the recommended **OpenLane** flow.
+All necessary scripts and configuration files will be provided to ensure full reproducibility.
-5.  **Software & Benchmarking:** Write two C programs:
+5.  **Software & Benchmarking:** Develop two C programs:
-    * A pure software version of the CRC32 algorithm.
+    *   A pure software implementation of the CRC32 algorithm.
-    * A driver that uses the hardware accelerator.
+    *   A driver that utilizes the hardware accelerator.
-    Then, benchmark both versions on a sample dataset to generate clear performance comparison data.
+    Both versions will be benchmarked on a sample dataset to generate clear, compelling performance comparison data (e.g., CPU cycles, execution time).
-6.  **Documentation:** Document the register map, usage, and benchmark results in the project's `README.md`.
+6.  **Final Documentation:** The final `README.md` will be updated with a register map, usage guide, performance graphs, and a link to a short video demonstrating the project's functionality and results.

 ---

 ### Expected Outcome

-A lightweight, high-performance, and reusable Verilog IP block for CRC32 calculation.
-The final project will serve as a complete, reproducible example of applying hardware acceleration to the Microwatt platform, featuring a compelling demonstration and clear benchmark data that proves its significant value and efficiency over a software-only approach.
+A lightweight, high-performance, and reusable Verilog IP block for CRC32 calculation, fully integrated and demonstrated on the Microwatt platform.
+The project will serve as a complete, reproducible example of applying hardware acceleration within the ChipFoundry ecosystem, backed by clear benchmark data that proves its value and efficiency over a software-only approach.

+---

+### License

+This project will be released under the **Apache 2.0 License**, an approved open-source license that permits broad use and modification.

+### AI Usage Statement

+  If any AI tools are used for Verilog RTL, testbenches, and software, documentation or research for this project the associated session logs will be included in the repository as required.